 I’m interested in being a speaker at a future event, how do I contact you about this?

 Great!
-Please contact our Adult Education Manager at adultEd@eaglebluffmn.org.
-Let them know you’re interested and what topic(s) you’re willing to speak about.
+Please contact us at email@example.com to let us know you’re interested and what topic(s) you’re willing to speak about.

 Are alcoholic beverages provided?

 Alcoholic beverages are typically not included as part of the dinner.
 However, attendees 21 and over are encouraged to bring an adult beverage of their choosing!

 Each speaker will have their own preferences as to whether or not questions can be asked during the talk.
 There will typically be a Q&A session following each talk, though, as each speaker’s schedule allows.